overcq/user-edit/README.md

 # user-edit
-Edit text file of root as an user in graphical text editor.
+edit text file of root as an user in graphical text editor.

+use “geany-plugin” to remove “*.lock” file.